The Latest 2023 Ransomware Statistics (updated March 2023)

 How many people are affected by ransomware?

 Data breaches through ransomware can affect anyone.
-While ransomware groups typically target organisations as more lucrative targets, around 3700 individuals fell victim to successful ransomware attacks in 2021.
-This amounted to $49.2 million being stolen from internet users throughout the year.
+While ransomware groups typically target organisations as more lucrative targets, around 3700 individuals reported falling victim to successful ransomware attacks in 2021.
+However, this number is likely higher as many victims won’t report losses.
+This amounted to $49.2 million being stolen from internet users throughout 2021.

-IDC, Palo Alto Networks, JBS, Statista, SonicWall, Accenture, ENISA, Kaspersky, Mimecast, Verizon, IBM, NBC News, The Guardian, VirusTotal, FBI, UK government, CPS, Cybersecurity and Infrastructure Security Agency, Trend Micro, CNN, Surfshark, Wired
+IDC, Palo Alto Networks, JBS, Statista, SonicWall, Accenture, ENISA, Kaspersky, Mimecast, Verizon, IBM, NBC News, The Guardian, VirusTotal, FBI, UK government, CPS, Cybersecurity and Infrastructure Security Agency, Trend Micro, CNN, Surfshark, Wired, Sophos, The Record, Conceal, Comparitech, ION Group, Wall Street Journal

 Browse more articles from our experts and discover how to make better use of IT in your business.